| Title: | Medical Statistics & Epidemiological Analysis |

 A character string specifying the label to be assigned to the variable. |

-When used with dplyr
+When used with dplyr's [mutate] function,

 this function allows for easy labeling of variables within a data frame.